-The Head Master of Altrincham Preparatory School, Andrew Potts, welcomes you to APS and gives an overview of the school.
+The Head Master of Altrincham Preparatory School, Andrew Whittaker, welcomes you to APS and gives an overview of the school.

 When parents come to Altrincham Preparatory School, some of the first people they speak to are the boys themselves.
 We don’t prepare the boys, or tell them what to say.
 The image of a personable, happy young boy who can engage in conversation, present himself effectively and speak confidently says everything about the school we are and our belief in nurturing the range of specific talents boys have.

 At APS we believe in delivering excellence, but not in any narrow, targeted sense.
 We celebrate diversity both in the community and the curriculum.
 So naturally, we want to be an academic school – and our results show that is the case.
 But we’re also a sports school with two dedicated PE teachers delivering a wide variety of games, a music school, a language school and an arts and technology school, all of which are taught by specialist teachers.
 It’s up to us to encourage our boys to discover their passions and skills.
 My responsibility is to deliver that for every boy at APS.

 The greatest pride is taken in the culture of engagement and participation.
 The boys want to be part of everything, from sports’ teams to choir, orchestra and the School Council, because they know they are valued and have an important contribution to make.
 All boys should have the opportunity to excel and represent the school in some way, because the school is about the boys, and all our decision making begins by considering what is right for them.